pcj/rules_dotnet/README.md

 )
 ```

-The `csharp_repositories` rule fetches external dependencies, namely the NUnit
+The `csharp_repositories` rule fetches external dependencies, namely
+the mono repository, the nuget binary, and the nunit binary.
+Setting
-binaries and the mono repository.
-Setting `use_local_mono` to `True` will use
+`use_local_mono` to `True` will use your installed mono framework
-your installed mono framework instead of downloading one.
-If you are on OS X
+instead of downloading one.
+If you are on OS X you can set
-you can set `use_local_mono` to `False` and mono will be downloaded for you by
+`use_local_mono` to `False` and mono will be downloaded for you by
 bazel.
 Support for downloading mono on Linux is coming soon.

 ## Examples